rebolek/prot-redis/readme.md

 	query redis://192.168.1.1
 	query redis://192.168.1.1/foo

-Returns informations about key as object!.
+Return informations about key as object!.

 	name -> key name
 	size -> key size (length of string or number of members)